balena-io/debugging-masterclass/README.md

 ### 2.1 Device Health Checks

-Select the 'Device Health Checks' tab in the Diagnostics page, and then 'Run checks'.
-A set of health checks will be quickly carried out on-device, and you should see the following conditions:
+Select the 'Device Health Checks' tab in the Diagnostics page, and then click 'Run checks'.
+A set of health checks will be run on the device, and you should see the following conditions:

 | Check | Status | Notes |
 | --- | --- | --- |